Postgraduate Project Management

 Studying the Graduate Diploma in Applied Project Management takes you deeper into Project Management.
 You will study all of the core courses in the Graduate Certificate in Applied Project Management in the addition to 4 core courses, one of which is a choice between Project Management Controls and Complex Project Management I:

 - Portfolios and Programs Management: this course provides you with and understanding of how to balance business as usual whilst innovating in rapidly changing markets.

-- Enterprise Transformation: using case studies to demonstrate how enterprise transformation principals serve as a holistic analysis framework integrating many enterprise managerial concepts, to help assist in transforming business to stay ahead of industry trends.
+- Enterprise Transformation and Innovation: using case studies to demonstrate how enterprise transformation principals serve as a holistic analysis framework integrating many enterprise managerial concepts, to help assist in transforming business to stay ahead of industry trends.

 - Business Research Methods: you will identify a business problem and we teach you the necessary skills and knowledge to enable you to determine the information necessary to address the problem to develop an actionable research proposal.

-- Project Management Controls: this course builds on Applied Project Management I and will enable you to understand and use project management control techniques and tools needed to ensure the success of projects.
+- Project Controls Methods: this course builds on Project Management Fundamentals and will enable you to understand and use project management control techniques and tools needed to ensure the success of projects.

-- Complex Project Management I: this course will help you understand the elements of where complexity originates enabling you to set strategies that manage each of these elements.
+- Complex Project Management : this course will help you understand the elements of where complexity originates enabling you to set strategies that manage each of these elements.